BlackbitDigitalCommerce/pimcore-data-director/README.md

 * * *

-## Advantages over own import implementation
+## Advantages compared to own import implementation

 * Performance:
     * Data is only imported if nothing has changed since the last import
     * If an object has not changed during import, it does not need to be saved
 * Flexibility:
     * Imports are customizable to data source and your Pimcore data model
     * Supports all Pimcore objects including data objects, object bricks, field collections, assets and documents
 * Minimization of programming effort: Only data modifications from the data source require minimal programming
 * Comfort functions: e.g. Optimizing inheritance, reverting imports, replacing placeholders